StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-filtered-event-trigger-operators.md

 { "_empty": "foo" }
 ```

-To check if a field does not exist, use:
+To check if a field doesn't exist, use:

 ```json
 {"_not": {"_has": "foo"} }